Here is what we have to date:

 James Kuttner starts work in New York for Booths on a temporary job

-1875 Charles returns to UK in the summer, although not yet in full health
+1874 Charles returns to UK in the autumn, although not yet in full health (there is some discrepancy in dates here between Johns and Butler) and sets off on three month trip to Brazil.

-1876 Charles takes his wife on 3 month trip to Brazil to test new pressurised engine One of few trips he makes with his wife; his health recovers considerably during this trip
+Charles takes his wife on 3 month trip to Brazil to test new pressurised engine One of few trips he makes with his wife; his health recovers considerably during this trip, although the new boiler did not prove a success.

 1875/76 Break with Liverpool for Charles.
-He was unhappy about the family’s traditional Unitarianism and their contentment with Liverpool Decides to set up home and office in London to manage Booth trading.
-Causes major family rift and break with Philip Holt
+He was unhappy about the family’s traditional Unitarianism and their contentment with Liverpool.
+Decides to set up home and office in London to manage Booth trading.
+Causes major family rift and break with Philip Holt.
+Mary took a fifteen year lease on 6 Granville Place, South Kensington not far from Kensington Gardens.
+It is here Charles Booth has his blue plaque.

 1877 Office opened in London to deal with French and Belgian sheep suppliers Fenchurch Street: or perhaps 84 King William Street

 1877 Kent and Stevens tannery in Gloversville hit by Stevens fraud.
 Booths were owed $70,000.
-Booths pay off creditors and back James Kent.
-A mortgage on the building was held by James Kuttner and his wife on behalf of Booth and Co James Kent is the leather scientist who developed fatliquoring and the Dongola tannage.
+Booths decided to pay off the creditors and back James Kent who they thought was an honest man and a clever leather chemist.
+A mortgage on the building was held by James Kuttner and his wife on behalf of Booth and Co.
+James Kent was the leather scientist who developed fatliquoring and the Dongola tannage.
 Worked with his assistant Joe Hunt (who later became superintendent)

 James Kent described as one of the “outstanding pioneers of the American Leather Industry: both innovations forming part of a long search for a method of producing cheap kid leather to replace the expensive products imported from France and used in the Gloversville glove trade” John, 1959 p 50

-1878 Charles again in the USA Reorganised the business with Kent tannery now included.
-Spent three months a year in the US for many years
+1878 Charles again in the USA and reorganised the business with Kent tannery now included.
+Spent three months a year in the US for many years and nine months in UK divided between London and Liverpool went on for the rest of his working life.
+This gave rise to the many letters he exchanged with Mary Booth as they wrote to each other daily.

 1879 Problem of unsold stocks of roans lead to opening of separate showroom in New York Frankfurt Street